-Nature of Business-Zumiez Inc., including its wholly-owned subsidiaries, ("Zumiez", the "Company," "we," "us," "its" and "our") is a leading specialty retailer of apparel, footwear, accessories and hardgoods for young men and women who want to express their individuality through the fashion, music, art and culture of action sports, streetwear and other unique lifestyles.
-At February 2, 2019, we operated 707 stores; 608 in the United States ("U.S."), 50 in Canada, 41 in Europe and 8 in Australia.
+Nature of Business-Zumiez Inc., including its wholly-owned subsidiaries, ("Zumiez", the "Company," "we," "us," "its" and "our") is a global leading specialty retailer of apparel, footwear, accessories and hardgoods for young men and women who want to express their individuality through the fashion, music, art and culture of action sports, streetwear and other unique lifestyles.
 We operate under the names Zumiez, Blue Tomato and Fast Times.
-Additionally, we operate ecommerce websites at zumiez.com, zumiez.ca, blue-tomato.com and fasttimes.com.au.
+We operate ecommerce websites at zumiez.com, zumiez.ca, blue-tomato.com and fasttimes.com.au.
+At January 30, 2021, we operated 721 stores; 602 in the United States ("U.S."), 52 in Canada, 54 in Europe and 13 in Australia.

 Fiscal Year-We use a fiscal calendar widely used by the retail industry that results in a fiscal year consisting of a 52- or 53-week period ending on the Saturday closest to January 31.
 Each fiscal year consists of four 13-week quarters, with an extra week added to the fourth quarter every five or six years.
-The fiscal years ended February 2, 2019 and January 28, 2017 were 52-week periods.
-The fiscal year ended February 3, 2018 was a 53-week period.
+The fiscal years ended January 30, 2021, February 1, 2020 and February 2, 2019 were 52-week periods.